PepaSvec/realestate_metro/README.md

 ### Data_understanding_and_processing.ipynd
 This is a jupyter notebook designed to aid our understanding of the dataset and do initial processing of the data.

+### Visualisation.ipynd
+This file takes the prepared data and visualize its various underlying relationships (with usual matplotlib tools as well as with geospatial tools).

 Work in progress...

 ### links__.__.___.csv - files